…and I’m writing a book

 My grandma complained about all of them.

-And my…
+And my

-If quantum physics ever needed a model of infinite permutations, they could study my family arguments.
-But one thing never changed:
+Actually, let’s just say: If quantum physics ever needed a model of infinite permutations, they could study my family arguments.

-NO ONE ever shouted at me.
-They only came to ME to share.
+No one ever shouted at me.
+They only came to me to share.

-I was the safe zone.
+I was the safe zone of the family.

 The emotional Switzerland.